kaiser-rpg/KaiserRPG.github.io/index.md

 Follow these instructions to build the theme.

 <ul>
-{% for phenom in site.data.mental %}
+{% for phenom in site.data.phenom.mental %}
   <li>
       Hello world: {{ phenom.name }} {{ phenom.level }}
   </li>